 How do the oranges divide up

 sunlight in the orange tree?

 from a bitter mouth?

 – from The Book of Questions, by Pablo Neruda

 blood orange is an experimental poetry tarot project edited by katie o’brien.
-Right now, the project lives online, publishing poems inspired by tarot cards until we reach a full deck — you can find out which cards have been published and which are still waiting for the right poem here.
-We want your ritual, your sentimentality, the pulp squeezing blood through your fingers.
-We do not shy away from the intersection of poetry and politic here.
+Right now, the project lives online, publishing poems inspired by tarot cards until we reach a full deck — you can find out which cards have been published and which are still waiting for the right poem in our card index.
 The dream is to one day publish this project as a physical tarot deck of poetry.

 blood orange is committed to publishing radical and diverse works.
 We strongly encourage Indigenous folks, Black folks, racialized folks, transgender and nonbinary folks, Muslim and Jewish folks, disabled folks, poor folks, immigrants and refugees, queer folks, fat folks, and sex workers to submit here.
 We are unapologetically anti-cop, anti-military, and anti-capitalist.
 There will never be a cost to submitting work.
 For more information on how to submit, please check out our call for submissions.

 Right now, blood orange is mostly funded out of our editor’s pocket.
-In an effort to make this project more sustainable long-term, we have started a Patreon where community members can help financially support blood orange.
+In an effort to make this project more sustainable long-term, we started a Patreon where community members can help financially support blood orange.
+On July 7, 2020, we donated all Patreon contributions from our first six months of existence to Pink Flamingo, a QTBIPOC-lead organization that hosts LGBTQQIP2SAA+ events in Mohkínstsis, in support of Black Lives Matter.
 We are so grateful to the following individuals for their support!